RetroDECK/ES-DE/INSTALL.md

 ## Development Environment

 EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and GCC (MinGW) on Windows.
-I'm intending to get Clang/LLVM working on Windows as well.
+I may try to get Clang/LLVM working on Windows as well.

 There are more details regarding compilers later in this document.